madhavkarri/CarND-P9-ProgrammingASelfDrivingCar/README.md

 Notes:
 - After launching the ROS and simulator, TensorFlow initialization takes about 4 mins before it can start performing classifcation.
 Therefore to overcome this issue dbw_enabled flag is not enabled or set to true until 4 mins.
 Prolonged TensorFlow intilization is an issue for some TensorFlow versions.
 However, have not spent time to address this issue.
 - Link1: github and Link2: Google Drive.
 Large files are not supported on Github.
-Even if using git-lfs there is an git-lfs account limit of 1 GB.
+Even if using git-lfs there is a git-lfs account limit of 1 GB.